SAP/inquirer-gui/README.md

 The `master` branch now supports Vue3 and Vuetify3.

-The `Form` component, builtin plugins and all custom plugins were migrated.
+The `Form` component, builtin plugins, and all custom plugins were migrated.
 The new versioning is **3.x.y**.

 # Vue2 maintenance mode